girlrilaz/my_project_builder/README.md

 ## Unit Testing

 The unit testing framework used for this project is [`unittest`](https://docs.python.org/3/library/unittest.html).
-Tests are stored in the `blood-donation-prediction-3/unittests` directory.
+Tests are stored in the `ALA_automation/unittests` directory.
 An alternative unit testing framework that can be used - Pytest

 ### Testing locally with make command

 To run individual unit testing, check the commands in Makefile.
 For example, to run the API test, enter the following in your command line
 ```
-python -m unittests.ApiTests
+python -m unittests.MakeDataTests
 ```

 To run all tests,